hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

     ./byfn.sh -m up -s couchdb -a

-If the command works successfully, the first command will generate artifacts, then following the second command, the BYFN network is started, and verify that you see the following output before proceeding:
+If the command works successfully, the first command will generate Fabric network / security artifacts(see this [link](http://hyperledger-fabric.readthedocs.io/en/release/build_network.html#generate-network-artifacts for more info).
+Following the second command (above), the BYFN network is started, and verify that you see the following output before proceeding:

     ========= All GOOD, BYFN execution completed ===========